Bridge Multisections of Knotted Surfaces in $S^4$: Band surgery on multiplane diagrams

+When $(n,m,r)=(3,1,1)$, this corresponds to the crosscap sum introduced in \cite{MTZ}.
+In Figure \ref{fig:exam_crosscap}, we show how to draw a 4-plane diagram for an unknotted Klein bottle by adding two projective planes to a 1--bridge diagram of a 2--sphere. \end{example}

 The theorem below shows that most band surgeries change the underlying surface by 1--handle additions and crosscap sums.
-In practice, Remark \ref{rem:counting_tubes} gives a concrete process to decide how many of which tubes and crosscaps are needed for a given admissible tuple. \begin{theorem} Let $\Tcal$ be a bridge multisection for $F\subset S^4$.
+In practice, Remark \ref{rem:counting_tubes} gives a concrete process to decide how many tubes and crosscaps we add to $F_\Tcal$ to build $F_{\Tcal[\rho,f]}$. \begin{theorem} Let $\Tcal$ be a bridge multisection for $F\subset S^4$.
 Suppose that $(\rho,f)$ is an admissible tuple of framed arcs for $\Tcal$ with arcs of \textbf{both} types 0 and 1.
 Then, the surface represented by $\Tcal[\rho,f]$ can be obtained from $F$ by a sequence of isotopies, 1--handle additions, and crosscap sums. \end{theorem}

 \begin{proof} Note that if only one arc is type 1, then the surface represented by $\Tcal[\rho,f]$ is isotopic to $F$.
 In what follows, we will show how to reduce the number of type 1 arcs at the expense of removing a 1--handle or crosscap summand.
 Hence, $F_{\Tcal[\rho,f]}$ is obtained by adding 1--handles and crosscaps to an isotopic embedding of $F$.